Koenig Memorandum: References to the Koenig Memorandum in books on the Middle East

 In his book, Deliberate Deceptions: Facing the Facts About The U.S.-Israeli Relationship, Paul Findley cites among other examples, the recommendations of the Koenig Memorandum, to refute the common pro-Zionist assessment that Jewish citizens of Israel "do not have more rights than their non-Jewish fellows."
 He notes that these recommendations included encouraging emigration of Palestinian Arabs through study abroad programs and giving "preferential treatment to Jewish groups or individuals rather than to Arabs."
 Edward Said thoroughly analysed the Memorandum in his book The Question of Palestine, first published in 1979.
 According to him, "Nothing in Koenig's report conflicts with the basic dichotomy in Zionism, that is, benevolence toward Jews and an essential but paternalistic hostility toward Arabs".

-Recent statements by Yisrael Koenig
+Later statements by Yisrael Koenig

-In Haaretzs online English Edition, Yisrael Koenig, now a pensioner, is quoted as saying that Israel's Arabs "only want to suck the best out of us."
-He further relates a story about a friend of his, "a rich Christian from Nazareth," who is grateful to him for Koenig's having persuaded him to immigrate to Canada.
+In 2002, Yisrael Koenig, by then a pensioner, was quoted in Haaretzs online English Edition as saying that Israel's Arabs "only want to suck the best out of us."
+He further related a story about a friend of his, "a rich Christian from Nazareth," who is grateful to him for Koenig's having persuaded him to immigrate to Canada.
 Koenig relates that the rationale he used was: "Your children will never have it good here."